jonasmue/jonasportfol.io/src/posts/cover-letters-gpt2.md

 There does not appear to be much stereotypical bias present in the examples shown above.
 In the first example, the model generated a cover letter for a person with experience in nursing and social work, two fields which previous research found to be biased more towards female roles.
-The text is about a person experienced in the automotive industry – a sector that has typically been dominated by white men.
+The second text is about a person experienced in the automotive industry – a sector that has typically been dominated by white men.
 However, the remaining examples do not follow this trend.

 <div class="text-card">